chevah/geck/content/onboarding.rst

 * Request for VPN certificates to connect to internal servers/services.

 * You will need a Trac account setup.
-Trac tickets are used for managing work items since there is no support with the web-based GitHub issue/task/defect management.
+Trac tickets are used for managing work items since there is no support with the web-based GitHub issue/task/defect management
 Trac also contains wiki pages to other documentation.
 Get to know the team by checking the dedicated page in our private wiki.

 4. Exploring SFTPPlus for the first time